The Ultimate Guide to Making Money as a Content Creator

 Ready to start making money as a content creator?
 Well, you've come to the right place.
 We've assembled our best in-depth resources on each of the key content creator monetization strategies.

-Regardless of your primary content type (or medium), the methods for generating revenue are the same.
+Regardless of your primary type of content (or medium), the methods for generating revenue are the same.
 One fundamental prerequisite that they share is that you must have an engaged audience for them to work.

 Advertising revenue is a cornerstone of the media industry.
 What started in print publications, including newspapers and magazines, instantly made its way onto the web.
 As a content creator, you have a few different options for using advertising within your business.